Javi Chica

-Francisco Javier "Javi" Chica Torres (born 17 May 1985) is a Spanish former footballer.
+Francisco Javier "Javi" Chica Torres (born 17 May 1985) is a Spanish former professional footballer.
 Capable of appearing at either right or left-back, his main asset was his physical strength.

 He spent the better part of his professional career with Espanyol, appearing in 136 competitive matches over a five-year spell.
 In La Liga, he also represented Betis.

 Club career

 Espanyol

 Born in Barcelona, Catalonia, Chica was a product of RCD Espanyol's youth system.
 He made his first-team debut on 15 October 2006 in a 0–0 away draw against Villarreal CF, and appeared in 27 La Liga games in his first year, adding ten as the club went all the way to the final of the UEFA Cup, losing it to fellow Spaniards Sevilla FC (he did not play the decisive match itself).

 Never an undisputed starter in the following seasons, Chica continued to be regularly used at Espanyol, featuring in an average of more than 20 matches per season as either a right or left-back.